richardbunk/ucg_research_catalogue/00_Governance/KA-001-knowledge-article.md

 Executive Summary

-Provide a concise summary of the enduring knowledge established by this article.
+Provide a concise summary of the enduring institutional knowledge established by this article.

-The summary should communicate the principal insight independently of the original source material.
+The summary should remain understandable without consulting the originating sources.

 ---

 1. Core Principle

-State the primary principle established by this article.
+State the principal institutional principle established by this article.

-This section should be concise, declarative, and implementation-independent.

-The Core Principle should remain valid even if future framework implementations change.
+The Core Principle should be:

+- concise
+- declarative
+- implementation-independent
+- enduring

+Future framework revisions should not require modification of the Core Principle.

 ---

 2. Discussion

-Provide a structured explanation of the principle.
+Develop the Core Principle through structured editorial discussion.

 Discussion may include:

 - conceptual development
-- supporting reasoning
-- historical perspective
+- historical context
 - technical explanation
+- operational implications
 - limitations
-- applicable contexts
+- supporting examples

-The objective is understanding rather than exhaustive documentation.
+Discussion should promote understanding rather than exhaustive documentation.

 ---